-The benefits of formalized training programs are numerous, whether looking at the immediate benefit of employees with renewed energy and newfound skills or the long-term impact through decreased turnover and improved employee satisfaction.
+The advantages of institutionalized training programs are numerous, whether considering the short-term impact of giving employees greater confidence and abilities or the long-term impact of lowering attrition and raising employee happiness.

 Aberdeen’s Workforce Management and Training report released in October 2012 highlights these benefits below:

 - With Change Management Buy In, organizations with formal training programs have increased senior executive buy-in and support (74% versus 46% respectively) creating an environment of support versus apprehension to change by influencing key internal stakeholders from the top down.

 - Employee Retention improves significantly with formalized training programs at a rate of 72% versus an informal training program of 59%.

 - Employee become more Engaged (41% engagement rate) when the training program is clearly mapped, planned and predictable

 Increase Employee Retention with Hard & Soft Skills Training

 Hard or soft skills training can have an impact on an employee’s knowledge and talents.
 While soft skills include professionalism, networking, and communication, hard skills are more concrete, quantifiable skills, such as those involving software or machines.

 Both hard and soft skills training are advantageous, but hard skills training can also meet a hiring demand when a company has to hire a large number of people with a certain set of talents.
 Instead of making external recruiting attempts, businesses should concentrate on their present personnel by providing career development possibilities that are profitable for both the company and the employee.